Top 7 Criteria to Look For When Shopping for a BI Tool

 What Is Data Analysis?

 Data analysis is used within several phases of business intelligence.
-For one, it is used to help understand the data relationships, data quality, and data accuracy, which are critical to the data management phase of BI, as discussed above.
+For one, it is used to help understand the data relationships, data quality, and data accuracy, which is critical to the data management phase of BI, as discussed above.
 This is also sometimes called preparatory data analysis.
 Once that is done, further analysis can be done to select the key performance indicators, key metrics, and dimensions that will be used in dashboards and reports.
 This is called exploratory data analysis.
-Finally, and the ultimate goal of data analysis is business data analysis, which allows business users to navigate, filter, sort, and drill down into a variety of categories, dimensions, and metrics to discover data relationships and turn data into valuable information.
+Finally, the ultimate goal of data analysis is business data analysis, which allows business users to navigate, filter, sort, and drill down into a variety of categories, dimensions, and metrics to discover data relationships and turn data into valuable information.